trbittner/civil-chaos/src/content/blog/lead-lag.md

 So, while it's true that consuming 3500 fewer calories than you expend will lead to weight loss, determining when you've expended 3500 calories is not easy.

+These examples are specific to this leading indicator.
+It takes tremendous discipline to ensure simple processes are followed.
+That, in fact, is what a lot of management at larger companies can devolve into - chasing down timesheets and updating status for the nth time in a week.
+If your response is "We can automate that," then, yes, I agree.
+However, remember we don't know what we're trying to automate in the first place.
+And, once we do, we don't know how much effort automating _it_ takes.

+As for the variability around the measurements themselves, that isn't easy in the software engineering space either.
+Finding the right statistic is difficult to track in any circumstance and measuring it correctly only adds more complexity.

+This isn't to say that you shouldn't look for leading indicators when they're apparent.
+But, make sure first and foremost that you've got a reliable lagging indicator to start with.
+Otherwise, you have nothing.
+Then, as with almost everything in the software engineering space, take notes and iterate.
+Celebrate your small improvements and mildly indulge your cargo cult until you find a more logical path.
+If it helps to say three Hail Marys before pushing your code to production and there's currently no other method to prevent the build breaking 20% of the time, then do so.
+But be open to exploration and hope that one day in the not-too-distant future, you can show that two Hail Marys will do the trick.

+That is the effective way to search for leading indicators.